Doug Unplugs: Release

-On September 17, 2020, Apple announced Doug Unplugs, along with several new children's television series that would be coming to Apple TV+ later in 2020.
+Doug Unplugs was one of the several children's television series that were coming to Apple TV+ in 2020.
 The first half of season one was released on November 13, 2020, with the second half released on April 2, 2021.
 The second season premiered on September 17, 2021.

 Accolades

 Kyrie McAlpin was nominated for Outstanding Younger Voice Performer in an Animated or Preschool Animated Program at the 1st Children's and Family Emmy Awards.